ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

         ./
     - docker push ${CONTAINER_TEST_IMAGE}
 ```

 As you can see, we use both anchors at this point.
 The first one, _docker\_job\_definition_, uses the special key `<<`.
 This indicates that key values from another mapping should be merged into this mapping.
 The second anchor is _docker\_default\_script_.
-In this form we only merge the multiline as an array element into the `script` key.
+In this form, we only merge the multiline as an array element into the `script` key.
 As you can see, the Docker build command is syntactically the same as in our Mage file.
 This code duplication is for simplification.
 To execute a Mage file target, you need a running Mage installation.
-Unfortunately the binary from the first job is already gone, because it is created in another container, which was deleted immediately after the first job.
+Unfortunately, the binary from the first job is already gone because it is created in another container, which was deleted immediately after the first job.
 To recreate it, we would need a Golang developer and Docker environment in the same container.
-And this only to execute one simple command.
+All of this only to execute one simple command.
 Since the effort to set up such an environment would be far too high, the command to build the container is simply duplicated.
-The last instruction use the build-in environment variables from Gitlab to tag and push our newly created image.
+The last instruction makes use of the build-in environment variables from GitLab to tag and push our newly created image.

-After building we can run the acceptance tests by using the anchors again in the same way as before.
+After the build, we can run the acceptance tests by using the anchors again in the same way as before.
-If all tests are passed, the Docker image is finally tagged and pushed into the registry.
+If all tests passed, the Docker image is finally tagged and pushed into the registry.

 ```yaml
 release-image-job:
   stage: release